-- a.
-Were HMRC in error under SP 5/01 in taking tax avoidance into account? - 100.
-Mr Coppel submits that the use by the appellants of tax losses was not tax avoidance within the meaning of the final paragraph of paragraph 12 of SP 5/01 (see the annex to this judgment).
+- b a.
+Were HMRC in error under SP 5/01 in taking tax avoidance into account?
+[100] Mr Coppel submits that the use by the appellants of tax losses was not tax avoidance within the meaning of the final paragraph of para 12 of SP 5/01 (see the annex to this judgment).
 That paragraph is concerned purely with one of the specific anti-avoidance provisions contained in the taxing statutes.
-The court should not supply any wider meaning because the notion of tax avoidance, outside those specific provisions, was highly uncertain and it would be unfair to give that interpretation to HMRC's policy.
-Any other interpretation gives too much discretion to HMRC. - 101.
-Furthermore, submits Mr Coppel, the final paragraph of paragraph 12 of SP 5/01 applies only where the making of the late claim is part of the scheme for tax avoidance.
-Thus this part of the policy is supplementing the tax avoidance provisions elsewhere in statute. - 102.
-Moreover, submits Mr Coppel, Mr King did not say that he would have made the same decision absent the element of tax avoidance. - 103.
-Mr Grodzinski points out that there are examples in statute of the use of the phrase "avoidance of tax" without defining it: for example, section 213 (11) of ICTA.
-He submits that SP 5/01 uses the phrase "tax avoidance" in that sense.
+The court should not supply any wider meaning because the notion of tax - avoidance, outside those specific provisions, was highly uncertain and it would be unfair to give that interpretation to HMRC's policy.
+Any other interpretation gives too much discretion to HMRC.

+[101] Furthermore, submits Mr Coppel, the final paragraph of para 12 of SP 5/01 applies only where the making of the late claim is part of the scheme for tax avoidance.
+Thus this part of the policy is supplementing the tax avoidance d provisions elsewhere in statute.
+[102] Moreover submits Mr Coppel Mr King did not say that he would

+[102] Moreover, submits Mr Coppel, Mr King did not say that he would have made the same decision absent the element of tax avoidance.

+[103] Mr Grodzinski points out that there are examples in statute of the use of the phrase 'avoidance of tax' without defining it: for example, s 213(11) of

+- e ICTA.
+He submits that SP 5/01 uses the phrase 'tax avoidance' in that sense.
 It is not limited to specifically targeted tax avoidance provisions.
 There would, submits Mr Grodzinski, be no need for the final paragraph of SP 5/01 if there was a specific anti-avoidance provision because that provision would then apply and invalidate the scheme so that the question of a late claim would not arise.
-The expression "avoidance of tax" was explained by Lord Nolan in IRC v Willoughby [1997] 1 WLR 1071 and accordingly can be given effect. - 104.
-Finally, Mr Grodzinski submits that participation by Daejan in the Lloyd's loss-buying scheme is tax avoidance because it could not be said that Parliament had intended to enable property companies to take advantage of losses made by Lloyd's underwriters.
-The use was permitted but it was nonetheless tax avoidance. - 105.
-Furthermore, Daejan had notified the scheme under the regulations requiring notification of tax avoidance schemes. - 106.
-I accept HMRC's submissions for four reasons.
-First, SP 5/01 would make no sense if it referred to an express anti-avoidance provision since, if there were tax avoidance in that sense, there would be no claim and therefore no ground for allowing a late claim.
-In addition, when asked by the Court, Mr Coppel could not put forward any example of such a scheme where the making of a late claim was an integral part.
+The expression 'avoidance of tax' was explained by Lord Nolan in IRC v - f Willoughby [1997] STC 995, [1997] 1 WLR 1071 and accordingly can be given effect.

+[104] Finally, Mr Grodzinski submits that participation by Daejan in the Lloyd's loss-buying scheme is tax avoidance because it could not be said that Parliament had intended to enable property companies to take advantage of losses made by Lloyd's underwriters.
+The use was permitted but it was g nonetheless tax avoidance.

+[105] Furthermore, Daejan had notified the scheme under the regulations requiring notification of tax avoidance schemes.

+[106] I accept HMRC's submissions for four reasons.
+First, SP 5/01 would make no sense if it referred to an express anti-avoidance provision since, if there were tax avoidance in that sense, there would be no claim and therefore h no ground for allowing a late claim.
+In addition, when asked by the court, Mr Coppel could not put forward any example of such a scheme where the making of a late claim was an integral part.

-107. Second, the reference to a scheme for "the avoidance of tax" in the final paragraph of paragraph 12 of SP 5/01 must be given content if some content can reasonably be given to it.
+[107] Second, the reference to a scheme for 'the avoidance of tax' in the final paragraph of para 12 of SP 5/01 must be given content if some content can reasonably be given to it.
 The characteristics of tax avoidance have been judicially considered.
-In IRC v Willoughby [1971] 1 WLR 1071, Lord Nolan held:
+In IRC v Willoughby [1997] STC 995 at 1002, [1997] 1 WLR 1071 at 1079, Lord Nolan held: